Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 And that's the point, Rush.

-We're not talking about um, you know, that moral outrage anymore.
+Not talking about that moral outrage anymore.

 Well, I thought we established that it was a very big moral problem when Mr. Clinton did it because he was an example for the whole country.

-And we we never talk about it.
+And we never talk about it.

 It's liberals just saying it's private, it's private.